Post Treatment Rehabilitation

 Always seek appropriate professional advice prior to any new exercise activity.
 If you experience any discomfort, please seek medical attention.

-For sure, once you’ve gained control of this area, do a standard plank and then there are all sorts of modifications that we can do that challenge various types of movement within the plank.
+For sure, once you’ve gained control of this area, do a standard plank and then there are all sorts of modifications that we can do to challenge various types of movement within the plank.
 However, essentially, I’m of the opinion that the scapulothoracic area linked to a stable trunk in a neutral is the most important thing during this exercise.
 I think holding count of 30 seconds should be your target to start off with.
 If you get any shoulder pain from this, go back to the original modification, which you should find very helpful, lifting the hips in a diagonal, being stable through the back of the shoulder and long through the back of the neck.

 Bridging in neutral with pelvic tilt